numan96/Angular-One-Iota-Task/README.md

 describing any design decisions you made, and the steps you took to build the application.

+describe initially going through the skeleton of the appl before design layout, fetching the data first and showing it.

 https://ng-numan-oneiota-task.web.app/

 ## Third Party Dependencies Used